Telephone: +44 (0) 7747 625552

 Another effect of advances in technology is the ease of purchase and delivery of products.
 For this reason, some suppliers who once sold only to trade are now making their products available to the public.
 At first, the idea of losing revenue from product markups might seem scary for interior designers.
 In contrast, if interior design is more affordable, it’s also available to more people.
 And this means greater numbers of potential clients.

 Undoubtedly, some won’t like the idea of digitally delivered interior design services.
 Due to the belief that interior design needs face-to-face human interaction.
 The fashion industry put forward the same reasons 20 years ago.
 Perhaps this is why it took Prada until 2007 to launch a website.
 But look at how that industry works now.

-More importantly, it’s now Millennials and Gen Z that are now following professional careers.
-Even though they’ve heard of the pre-internet era, they’ve not experienced it.
+More importantly, it’s now Millennials and Gen Z that are following professional careers.
+Even if they’ve heard of the pre-internet era, they’ve not experienced it.
 As a consequence, they demand the accessibility and affordability that the internet offers.
-And place less value on the human purchasing of goods and services.
+And place less value on human interaction when buying goods and services.
 As seen in the luxury villa rental market.
-With an increase in wealthy clients renting villas without every calling the holiday company.
+With an increase in wealthy clients renting villas without ever calling the holiday company.

 Put another way, digitally delivered interior design could appeal more to professional people than a traditional interior design approach.

 In short, more possibilities.
 Both for those starting their interior design journey after university, and for established firms.

 It’s tough for those entering the interior design industry.
 15 months after university less than half of interior design graduates have a job that draws on their education.
 However, to set up as a self-employed designer supplying digital services to professional people can have many advantages.
 A flexible source of income fitted in around retail or hospitality jobs.
 Minuscule start-up costs and overheads.
 A broadened portfolio strengthened with marketing and client management skills.
 That has greater appeal to potential employers.